 Your arm is kept in your shoulder socket by your rotator cuff, a collection of muscles and tendons (cord-like bands of tissue that connect muscles to bone) that stabilize the shoulder.
 The rotator cuff helps to lift and rotate the arm and to stabilize the ball of the shoulder within the joint.

 Rotator cuff tendinitis occurs when the tendons and muscles that help move your shoulder joint become inflamed or irritated.
 This can be the result of shoulder impingement.
 Rotator cuff tendinitis can develop over time as the result of a minor injury, or as a result of repetitive motions that lead to inflammation.

 Doctors may use different terms to describe a tendon injury including tendinitis, tendinosis or tendinopathy.
-Many common sports afflictions, including tennis elbow and golfer's elbow, swimmer's shoulder, and jumper's knee are forms of tendinitis/tendinosis.
+Many common sports afflictions, including tennis elbow and golfer's elbow, swimmer's shoulder and jumper's knee are forms of tendinitis/tendinosis.